mattasker/mattasker.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a statistical physicist with a strong interest in non-equilibrium systems relating to evolution.
-My current research focusses on utilising techniques from non-equilibrium statistical physics to investigate problems concerning the eco-evolutionary dynamics of biological systems.
+My current research draws on tools from non-equilibrium statistical physics to explore eco-evolutionary processes in biological systems.

-I am primarily interested in understanding how evolution is impacted by external influences, relevant to microbial communities where external influences are something one may be able to control.
-This has implications for the development of antimicrobial resistance and cancer.
+I'm particularly interested in understanding how evolution is impacted by external influences, a topic increasingly relevant to microbial communities where external influences are something one may be able to control.
+This has implications for the development of antimicrobial resistance and cancer evolution.

-I also maintain an interest in social dynamics, the evolution of language, and the evolution of AI through competitive and coevolutionary processes.
+While biology offers some of the most striking and consequential examples of evolution in action, I'm also captivated by how evolution unfolds in other complex systems.
+These include social dynamics, artificial intelligence, language, economic behaviour, cultural trends, and even cybersecurity, where evolutionary processes play central roles.
+These supplementary interests enrich my perspective on evolution as a unifying framework across disciplines.

 Here you will find everything to do with my publications, talks, teaching, and anything else I think is worthwhile having on here.